Women’s Health

 Irregular Periods

-Irregular periods is a strong indication that a female has an imbalance in hormonal function.
-This can present as a real problem for women when they trying to conceive and also for those that are unable to plan their schedules effectively without knowing when their period is due.
+Irregular periods are a strong indication that a female has an imbalance in hormonal function, and this can have a significant impact on women’s health, physical and mental.
+For example, when a woman is trying to conceive and also for those who are unable to plan their schedules effectively without knowing when their period is due.

 What are irregular periods?

-When experiencing irregular periods you will not know when you period is due to start.
-A woman’s cycle can range from 23 to 35 days and are considered regular if they start approximately the same time each cycle.
+When experiencing irregular periods, you will not know when your period will start.
+A woman’s cycle can range from 23 to 35 days and is considered regular if they start at approximately the same time each cycle.
 Keeping track of irregular periods is extremely difficult.

 What are the symptoms?

-Small changes such as starting your period on day 25 one month and then day 35 on the following month would be quite common.
+Small changes, such as starting your period on day 25 one month and then day 35 the following month, would be quite common.

-When experiencing more significant changes with an irregular cycle it would be best to seek further investigations so that other disorders such as polycystic ovary syndrome can be dismissed.
-Characteristics of irregular periods have been outlined below.
+When experiencing more significant changes with an irregular cycle, it would be best to seek further investigations so that other disorders, such as polycystic ovary syndrome, can be dismissed.
+Below are the characteristics of irregular periods.
 You may only experience one or possibly a combination of all of these.

 - Gaps with no periods and then constant bleeding for a few weeks.